daluu/gorrs/README.md

 ## Setup

 1. Have a version of [go](https://golang.org/dl/) installed.
-Recommend go 1.5+.
+Recommend go 1.13+.
 And set up your $GOPATH and $GOBIN environment variables.
-2. Get a copy of gorrs for go: ```go get github.com/daluu/gorrs```
+2. Get a copy of gorrs: ```go get -u github.com/daluu/gorrs```

-3. Get gorrs external dependencies: ```go get github.com/gorilla/rpc``` and ```go get github.com/divan/gorilla-xmlrpc/xml```.
-Sorry there are several go package managers, and not a true single standard yet.
-So I don't want to stick with any at the moment.
+The combination of go modules (`go.mod` + `go.sum`) & `go get -u` should pick up all the (versioned) dependencies to build gorrs.
+If you prefer using a different method of go dependency management, feel free to do so yourself.

 ## Intended usage (when gorrs is fully working):